helmilyn/helmilyn.github.io/_portfolio/_ui-ux-design/walkaware.md

 The user can get a **monthly overview** in the calendar.
 The blue dots highlight whether the user reached their goal or not.

 There is also an **option to write down thoughts and ideas** regarding the daily question in the notebook.
 The user can also add photos or voice notes.
-All the notes are saved and the user can easily search for certain questions or keywords.
+All the notes are saved and the user can easily search for certain questions or&nbsp;keywords.

 ![](/assets/img/walkaware/walkaware-5.jpg)